kowshika-n/kowshika-n.github.io/analysis.md

 ## Competitor Analysis / Market Research / Comparison Report

 **Project description:**
-I have experience in generating Market Research, Competitor Analysis or Competitor research reports for any Industry & topic or company.
+I have experience in generating Market Research, Competitor Analysis, or Competitor research reports for any Industry & topic, or company.
 You will get a thorough report, detailing important key points, and analysis for each relevant factor.

-According to client's specific requirements, the reports can encompass:
+According to the client's specific requirements, the reports can encompass:

   - In-depth Analysis